DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 The option will add a new copy cards order item to the first order of the finance details in the registration json from the given document.
-Balances will be authomatically re-calculated for the order and finance_details based on the number of copy cards and then the registration will be seeded as normal.
+Balances will be automatically re-calculated for the order and finance_details based on the number of copy cards and then the registration will be seeded as normal.

 NOTE: This will always create a registration with a balance different from 0, as the option *will not* generate a payment